mrlacey/CommentLinks/README.md

 - Open the file
 - Open the file and go to a specific line
 - Open the file and go to specific text
+- Open any file (as specified by absolute path)
+- Run arbitrary commands.

 When a comment contains the text `link:` followed by a file name, a green button will be added that when clicked will open that file.